haldai/paper-dl/README.md

 paper-dl pmlr/nips volume/year [keyword1 keyword2 ...]
 ```

+The first two args are necessary, keywords list is optional.

 When you download some proceeding for the first time, it will take some time to cache the .html file.
+Please be patient.

 ## Examples